syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/tooltip.md

 ## Adding Icon

-In addition to text and content, you can also define css class for the icons to show in tooltip using [IconCss](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonTooltipSettings.html#Syncfusion_EJ2_Ribbon_RibbonTooltipSettings_IconCss) property.
+In addition to the text and content, you can also define CSS class for the icons to show in the tooltip using [IconCss](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonTooltipSettings.html#Syncfusion_EJ2_Ribbon_RibbonTooltipSettings_IconCss) property.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}